* Devoted member of the Communist Party

-Hobsbawm suggests that his openly declared Communism delayed his academic preferment, but in fact a telephone call to a colleague at King’s was enough to gain him a fellowship there.
+Hobsbawm suggested that his openly declared Communism delayed his academic preferment, but in fact a telephone call to a colleague at King’s was enough to gain him a fellowship there.
 After that, he became a professor at Birkbeck College, London, another fortress of the left.
 It was also quite easy for him to obtain his visa to the United States, where eventually he taught regularly.
 The Cold War saw him become a spokesman for Communism, and a visitor to the Soviet Union and its satellites.
-To this day, he continues to casually overlook the criminality of Stalinism.
-He holds that Communists did not recognize the extent of the Soviet labor camps, and that the United States was responsible for the distrust, the ominous gloom, and the fear of annihilation that characterized the Cold War – the American victory of which he considers underserved.
+He continued to casually overlook the criminality of Stalinism, holding that Communists did not recognize the extent of the Soviet labor camps, and that the United States was responsible for the distrust, the ominous gloom, and the fear of annihilation that characterized the Cold War – the American victory of which he considered underserved.

-Notwithstanding the fact that his writings are apologetics for his Marxist worldview, today Hobsbawm ranks among the most revered of all professional historians in European and American universities.
-His longer and later books are constructed around the abstractions of the bourgeoisie and the proletariat, and the supposedly pre-ordained class struggle between them – in short, the Marxist organizing principles.
+Notwithstanding the fact that his writings were apologetics for his Marxist worldview, Hobsbawm ranked among the most revered of all professional historians in European and American universities.
+His longer and later books were constructed around the abstractions of the bourgeoisie and the proletariat, and the supposedly pre-ordained class struggle between them – in short, the Marxist organizing principles.

-In 1995 (four years after the fall of Communism), Hobsbawm published his last historical work, The Age of Extremes; this treatise may be the most lauded effort to understand the events of the Twentieth Century.
-Translated into 37 languages, the book condemns capitalist democracies as inherently evil, while it praises the humanitarian promise of socialism, a promise never realized in its 200 year history.
+In 1995 (four years after the fall of Communism), Hobsbawm published his last historical work, The Age of Extremes; this treatise may have been the most lauded effort to understand the events of the Twentieth Century.
+Translated into 37 languages, the book condemned capitalist democracies as inherently evil, while it praised the humanitarian promise of socialism, a promise never realized in its 200-year history.
 In his 2002 autobiography, Hobsbawm wrote, “To this day I notice myself treating the memory and tradition of the USSR with an indulgence and tenderness.”

-Not long ago, on a popular television program, Hobsbawm explained that the fact of Soviet mass-murdering made no difference to his Communist commitment.
+On a popular television program, Hobsbawm once explained that the fact of Soviet mass-murdering made no difference to his Communist commitment.
 In astonishment, his interviewer asked, “What that comes down to is saying that had the radiant tomorrow actually been created, the loss of fifteen, twenty million people might have been justified?”
 Without hesitation Hobsbawm replied, “Yes.”
-His autobiography conveys the same point: “The world may regret that, faced with Rosa Luxemburg’s alternative of socialism and barbarism, it decided against socialism.”
-The obvious implication, of course, is that Americans are the barbarians.
+His autobiography conveyed the same point: “The world may regret that, faced with Rosa Luxemburg’s alternative of socialism and barbarism, it decided against socialism.”